 Require new development to conform with the Land Use Compatibility Guidelines (Figure 6-1).
 All new residential and noise sensitive land developments should conform to a noise exposure standard of 60dB Ldn (day/night average noise level) for outdoor noise and 45 dB Ldn for indoor noise.
 New development of land which cannot be made to conform to this standard shall not be permitted.
-Assure a compatible noise environment for various land uses through site planning, building orientation and design, interior layout and physical barriers, landscaping, and buffer areas where appropriate
+Assure a compatible noise environment for various land uses through site planning, building orientation and design, interior layout, and physical barriers, landscaping, and buffer areas where appropriate.

-layout, and physical barriers, landscaping, and buffer areas where appropriate.

-Figure 6-1

-Land Use Compatibility For Community Noise Environments

-EXTERIOR NOISE EXPOSURE

-Ldn or CNEL (Both are weighted in

-Decibels by when noise occurs - day or night)

-LAND USE CATEGORY 55 60 65 70 75 80

-Residential, Hotels, and Motels

-Outdoor Sports and Recreation,

-Neighborhood Parks and Playgrounds

-Schools, Libraries, Museums,

-Hospitals, Personal Care, Meeting

-Halls, Churches

-Office Buildings, Business

-Commercial, and Professional

-Auditoriums, Concert Halls,

-Amphitheaters

-Industrial, Manufacturing, Utilities,

-and Agriculture

-NORMALLY ACCEPTABLE

-Specified land use is satisfactory, based up on the ε assumption that any buil dings inv olved are o f

-normal conventional construction, without any angial noise insulation requirements
+Land Use Compatibility For Community Noise Environments EXTERIOR NOISE EXPOSURE Ldn or CNEL (Both are weighted in Decibels by when noise occurs - day or night) 80 LAND USE CATEGORY 55 60 65 70 75 Residential.
+Hotels. and Motels Outdoor Sports and Recreation, Neighborhood Parks and Playgrounds Schools, Libraries, Museums, Hospitals, Personal Care, Meeting Halls, Churches Office Buildings, Business Commercial, and Professional Auditoriums.
+Concert Halls.
+Amphitheaters Industrial, Manufacturing, Utilities, and Agriculture NORMALLY ACCEPTABLE Specified land use is satisfactory, based upon the assumption that any buildings involved are of normal conventional construction, without any special noise insulation requirements.
+CONDITIONALLY ACCEPTABLE Specified land use may be permitted only after detailed analysis of the noise reduction requirements and needed noise insulation features included in the design.
+UNACCEPTABLE New construction or development should generally not be undertaken because mitigation is usually not feasible to comply with noise element policies.
+Notes: Ldn = Day/Night Average Sound Level CNEL = Community Noise Equivalent Level